 Iron

 Ironing your sewing projects is a real game-changer.
-Steam and heat can really help turn homemade-looking pieces into quality items.
+Steam and heat can help turn homemade-looking pieces into quality items.

 Iron for sewing kit